shawntabrizi/substrate-contracts-workshop/1/getting-a-value.md

 TODO: Make this better.

-Remember to run `cargo test --features test-env` to test your work.
+Remember to run `cargo +nightly test` to test your work.

 <!-- tabs:start -->